 Workato takes the privacy of our customers, partners and their end-users seriously.
-We know that user data is important to our values and operations.
-That is why we are taking measures to support our customers and partners’ compliance with EU data protection requirements, including those set forth in the General Data Protection Regulation (“GDPR”), effective May 25, 2018 .
+That is why we have taken measures to support our customers and partners’ compliance with data protection requirements, including those set forth in the General Data Protection Regulation (“GDPR”), which became effective May 25, 2018, and other applicable data protection laws, such as the Data Protection Act 2018 of the United Kingdom, the Swiss Federal Act on Data Protection (1992) and related data protection and privacy laws of the member states of the European Economic Area, each as applicable and as amended, repealed, consolidated or replaced from time to time.

 What is GDPR?

-The General Data Protection Regulation (“GDPR”) is a new European privacy law that is set to replace the current EU Data Protection Directive (“Directive 95/46/EC”).
+The GDPR is a European privacy law that replaced the previous EU Data Protection Directive (“Directive 95/46/EC”).
 The GDPR is intended to strengthen the security and protection of personal data in the EU.

 To whom does the GDPR apply?